 The hospital name changes to Riverside Hospital; the hospital increases its size to 70 beds.

 Riverside Hospital expands outside its original structure through the purchase of two homes adjacent to the hospital.

 During World War II, three major new additions are constructed bringing the capacity to 240 beds.

-After a decade of dramatically increasing demand, land is acquired from the Mariners’ Museum, and plans are finalized for a new $7 million hospital on J. Clyde Morris Boulevard.
+After a decade of dramatically increasing demand, land is leased from the Mariners’ Museum, and plans are finalized for a new $7 million hospital on J. Clyde Morris Boulevard.